-RNAi screening for synthetic lethality is also useful for functional genetics to understand drug sensitivity. screened WiDr colorectal cells for synthetic lethality between WEE1 inhibitor treatment and an RNAi library of 1206 genes with functions known to be amenable to drug treatment or important in cancer such as kinases, phosphatases, tumour suppressors, and DNA repair (a pathway WEE1 regulates).
-Screening identified a number of synthetic lethal candidates including genes involved in cell cycle regulation, DNA replication, repair, homologous recombination, and Fanconi anaemia.
+RNAi screening for synthetic lethality is also useful for functional genetics to understand drug sensitivity. screened WiDr colorectal cells for synthetic lethality between WEE1 inhibitor treatment and an RNAi library of 1206 genes with functions known to be amenable to drug treatment or important in cancer such as kinases, phosphatases, tumour suppressors and DNA repair (a pathway WEE1 regulates).
+Screening identified a number of synthetic lethal candidates including genes involved in cell cycle regulation, DNA replication, repair, homologous recombination and Fanconi anaemia.
 Synthetic lethality with cell-cycle and DNA repair genes was consistent with the literature and validation in a panel of breast and colorectal cell lines supported checkpoint kinases, Fanconi anaemia, and homologous recombination as synthetic lethal partners of WEE1.
 These results show that synthetic lethality can be used to improve drug sensitivity as a combination treatment, especially to exploit genomic instability and DNA repair, which are known to be clinically applicable from previous results with BRCA1 or BRCA2 genes and PARP inhibitors .
-Therefore, WEE1 inhibitors are an example of treatment which could be repurposed with the synthetic lethal strategy and similar findings would be valuable to clinicians as a source of biomarkers and novel treatments.
+Therefore, WEE1 inhibitors are an example of treatment which could be repurposed with the synthetic lethal strategy.
+Similar findings would be valuable to clinicians as a source of biomarkers and novel treatments.
 While using a panel of cell lines to replicate findings across genetic background is a promising approach to ensure wide clinical application of validated synthetic lethal partners, a computational approach may be more effective as it could account for wider patient variation than scaling up intensive experiments on a wide array of cell lines and could screen beyond limited candidates from an RNAi library.

 Chemical genetic screens are also a viable strategy to identify therapeutically relevant synthetic lethal interactions. investigated ARID1A mutations, aberrations in chromatin remodelling known to be common in ovarian cancers, for drug response.
 Ovarian RMG1 cells were screened for drug response specific to ARID1A knockdown cells.
 They used ARID1A gene knockdown for consistent genetic background, with control experiments and 3D cell culture to ensure relevance to drug activity in the tumour micro-environment.
 Screening a panel of commercially available drugs targeting epigenetic regulators found ESH2 methyltransferase inhibitors effective and specific against ARID1A mutation with validation in a panel of ovarian cell lines.
 Synthetic lethality between ARID1A and ESH2 was supported by decreases in H3K27Me3 epigenetic marks and markers of apoptosis in response to ESH2 inhibitors.
-This was mechanistically supported with differential expression of PIK3IP1 and association of both synthetic lethal genes with the PIK3IP1 promoter identifying the PI3K-AKT signalling pathway as disrupted when both genes are inhibited.
+This was mechanistically supported with differential expression of PIK3IP1 and association of both synthetic lethal genes with the PIK3IP1 promoter identifying the PI3K-AKT signalling pathway as disrupted when both genes were inhibited.
 This successfully demonstrates the importance of synthetic lethality in epigenetic regulators, identifies a therapeutically relevant synthetic lethal interaction, and shows that chemical genetic screens could model drug response and combination therapy in cancer cells.
 However this approach is limited to finding synthetic lethal interactions between genes with known similar function, which may not be the most suitable for treatment.
-Further limiting experiments to genes with existing targeted drugs reduces the number of synthetic lethal interactions detected, assumes on their drug specificity to a particular target, and many of these drugs are not clinically available yet anyway as they are still in clinical trials for other diseases or are not supported by healthcare systems in many countries.
+Further limiting experiments to genes with existing targeted drugs reduces the number of synthetic lethal interactions detected, assumes their drug specificity to a particular target, and many of these drugs are not yet clinically available but are in clinical trials for other diseases or are not supported by healthcare systems in many countries.